stamhoofd/stamhoofd/backend/README.md

         .gitkeep
         # Generated Go code from protobuf.
         {service-name}.pb.go
+    # Configuration file of the service, see section "Local Development".
+    .config.toml
     # Use the same name as the service as the location of your main function.
     {service-name}.go
     # Entrypoint of the service containing the main function.